This page explores the first known owners and occupiers of Bloomfield House and farm up to 1798.

 A momentary digression: the pics on the right are both from James Lawson's 1789 Chart of Belfast Lough.
 (1) is a detail which shows Orangefield and Greenville along with the North Down coast.
 (2) is a south perspective view of Belfast from Joy's Paper Mill, used as an inset on Lawson's map.
 The view was drawn by Stafford Wilson and the map or chart was dedicated to "the Earl of Donegall and the Corporation for Preserving and Improving the Port and Harbour of Belfast".
 The map was reproduced in A Short History of the Port of Belfast by D.J.
 Owen (Belfast, 1917).

 A fine copy of Lawson's Chart or Map is available for study here from the American Geographical Society Library, University of Wisconsin-Milwaukee Libraries.
+The Bunbury family has a fascinating mix of ecclesiastical and military connections, recorded online here.

 Thomas's father, also Thomas, was the second son of William Bunbury of Lisnavagh, Co.
 Carlow.
 Thomas senior's first wife, Catherine Campbell died in 1754, leaving a large family (ten children born, though only four survived childhood), amongst whom would be William Bunbury, MP for Carlow, the heir to Lisnavagh.